GermanBread/nixos-fhs/README.md

 Possible thanks to OCI containers!

 > **Warning**
 > This module was not tested on real hardware.
-It may brick generations built with it.
+> It may brick generations built with it.

+I recommend you use this in a setup where `/` gets wiped every reboot.

 ## Installation using flakes